Making an impact on your life, family, and career

 I chose WR Immigration for my EB-5 visa because they have a strong track record of representing EB-5 clients and getting them their green card.
-I was impressed how thorough my attorney, Robert Blanco, was with my application.
-From answering my early morning emails to giving me a few minutes when I would show up unannounced, Robert and his colleagues have been very professional and patient with me.
+I was impressed how thorough my attorney was with my application.
+From answering my early morning emails to giving me a few minutes when I would show up unannounced, the WR team been very professional and patient with me.

 I highly recommend Allison.
 She helped me during the last 8 years in my US adventure as an expat from Belgium.
 I finally got my green card, thanks to her!
 I will never forget Alli's smile!
 She rocks!

 Top-notch service!
 WR Immigration did an excellent job with my visa petition, twice!
 Their team were professional, knowledgeable, straight-forward and attentive in all the steps of the preparation and filing process.
-I would highly recommend Richard, Dante, Dominic and the rest of their team to anybody filing for a model visa.
+I would highly recommend the WR team to anybody filing for a model visa.

-Cliff and Jeenice did a great job in helping me get from H-1B to a green card.
+Cliff and the WR team did a great job in helping me get from H-1B to a green card.
 Full process took under 2 years.
 Highly recommend using this team!

 If I could rate WR Immigration 10 stars, I definitely would!
 Humble, professional, quick and easy to communicate for foreigners, affordable (yes, that too), but what is more important, willing to do the best they can with YOUR interest in mind and without up-selling.

-The WR Immigration team in New York — especially Naveen Bhora and Serena Tian — were instrumental in making my green card application process smooth and seamless.
+The WR Immigration team in New York — especially Naveen Bhora and the New York team — were instrumental in making my green card application process smooth and seamless.
 They guided me through every step of the process and were always there to answer any questions that came up during the process.
 I don't think I would have gotten my green card in such a timely fashion (9 months from filing) without their careful guidance.